 The demand curve tells us how much of a good or service people are willing to buy at any given price (see Law of Supply and Demand).
 However, we know that demand is not constant over time.
 As a result, the demand curve constantly shifts left or right.
 Depending on the direction of the shift, this equals a decrease or an increase in demand.
-There are a five major factors that cause a shift in the demand curve: income, trends and tastes, prices of related goods, expectations as well as size and composition of the population.
+There are five significant factors that cause a shift in the demand curve: income, trends and tastes, prices of related goods, expectations as well as the size and composition of the population.
 We will look at each of them in more detail below.

 A change in income can affect the demand curve in different ways, depending on the type of good we are looking at; normal goods or inferior goods (see also Price Elasticity of Demand).

 In the case of a normal good, demand increases as the income grows.
 That is an increase in income shifts the demand curve to the right.
 The reason for this is that with a higher income, people can afford to buy more of any given good.
 And since people have unlimited wants, more is generally considered better.
 For example, students with a low income usually don’t eat at fancy restaurants that often.
 However, as their income grows, they are more likely to treat themselves to a nice dinner.

 By contrast, in the case of an inferior good, demand decreases as income grows.
 That means an increase in income shifts the demand curve to the left.
 This holds true for goods that are usually replaced as income grows.
 A common example of an inferior good is bus rides.
 If people don’t have enough money to buy a car or pay for a taxi, they have to travel by bus.
 However, once their income allows them to buy a car, they don’t need bus rides anymore.
 Therefore, the demand for bus rides decreases as income increases and vice versa.